Psalms For Life

 A David psalm.

-1 With YHWH as my shepherd
+1 YHWH is my shepherd:

 2 He lets me rest in lush, green fields